Rotating Header Image

 • Reuben Munn is Senior Pastor of Shore Community Church on Auckland’s North Shore.
 He also preaches on the TV programme Connection Point, a ministry of SCC, which screens on Shine TV.
 He enjoys reading and is a keen piano player.

-• Geoff New has been minister of Papakura East & Hunua Presbtyterian Church since 1997.
+• Geoff New was the of Papakura East & Hunua Presbtyterian Church from 1997 to 2015.
+He is now the Dean of Studies at the Knox Centre for Ministry and Leadership.
 His DMin thesis explored the effect of using Ignatian Gospel Contemplation and lectio divina in sermon preparation.
+The thesis was published in 2015 by Langham Literature.
+It is entitled “Imaginative Preaching: praying the Scriptures so God can speak through you.”
 He commenced as director of Kiwi-Made Preaching in 2012.

 • Tony Plews is the Executive Director of Langham Partnership New Zealand (LPNZ).
 He has a long connection with theological education both at home (with many years on the faculty at Laidlaw College) and overseas (with his leadership of “LeaDev-Langham” which is committed to strengthening the work of colleges in various parts of Asia).

-• Kevin Ward joined the team at the School of Ministry (Knox College Dundein) in 2003.
-His previous experience has been as a secondary school teacher, Baptist minister and then for thirteen years as a lecturer and Associate Dean at the Christchurch Centre of the Bible College of New Zealand.
+• Kevin Ward has been a lecturer at the Knox Centre for Ministry and Leadership in Dunedin and Adjunct Lecturer in Theology at the University of Otago since 2003, when it was the School of Ministry.
+His previous experience has been as a secondary school teacher, Baptist minister and then for thirteen years as a lecturer and Associate Dean at the Christchurch Centre of the Bible College of New Zealand (now Laidlaw College).
+His academic field is practical theology and his particular interests are in church life and leadership.
 His research interests are in religion and church in contemporary society and in congregational studies.
-He has published widely in these areas in New Zealand and overseas, for both academic and more general readers.
-He keeps himself balanced by running, tramping, golf, movies (he has taught on Spirituality in Film at Otago University) and enjoying red wine and good coffee.
+He keeps himself balanced by walking, swimming, tramping, golf, music (a self confessed Beatles nut) movies (has taught on spirituality in film) and enjoys red wine and good coffee. http://kevinrward.wordpress.com/

-• Steve Worsley has been Senior Pastor at Petone Baptist Church for eight years.
+• Steve Worsley is the Senior Pastor at Mount Albert Baptist church.
+He previously was pastor of Petone Baptist church.
 Steve (Mmus, BD) is a professional musician turned pastor.
 He wrote and created the worship leader training course called,One Step Ahead Worshipand has more recently interviewed key preachers to createOne Step Ahead Preaching‘.
 He is passionate about helping churches find ways to upskill and improve what they do in their gathered church services.
 Steve has conducted a lecture module on the history, theology and biblical background of worship at Lifeway College – which was the most fun he’s had in ages!